Powder Tattooing, Stippling, Blackening and the Modified Griess Test

 The soot distribution pattern on fabric provides distance and angle information.
 At contact or near-contact range, the soot ring is dense and symmetric around the entry hole if the muzzle was perpendicular to the fabric.
 At oblique angles, the soot deposit is asymmetric: heavier on the side toward the muzzle, lighter or absent on the far side.
 Examining soot asymmetry is one of the methods used to estimate the angle of fire in reconstruction, supplementing the bullet-hole geometry examination.

 Visualisation of soot for the photographic record and for comparison with test-fired controls requires oblique-angle lighting under controlled conditions.
-The laboratory setup used at CFSL Hyderabad, at the FBI Laboratory Trace Evidence Unit, and at BKA Wiesbaden uses a darkened photography box with a raking light source positioned at 15 to 30 degrees to the fabric surface, which causes the soot particles to cast micro-shadows and increases contrast.
+The laboratory setup used at CFSL Hyderabad, the FBI Laboratory Trace Evidence Unit, and BKA Wiesbaden uses a darkened photography box with a raking light source at 15 to 30 degrees to the fabric surface to cast micro-shadows on soot particles and increase contrast.
 Colour photography in RAW format with a calibrated colour reference card alongside the garment is the standard, since the Modified Griess test adds colour information that must be reproducible across laboratories.

 Soot is primarily a carbon-compound deposit with some metallic content from primer combustion.
 It is chemically distinguishable from dirt, oil stains, and grease by its spectral reflectance in the near-infrared range, and from laser-based carbon residues.
 In cases where soot deposits are ambiguous visually, scanning electron microscopy with energy-dispersive X-ray spectroscopy (SEM-EDS) can confirm the elemental composition (carbon, antimony, barium, lead from primer soot) and distinguish firearm soot from other carbonaceous contamination.
 This is relevant in casework where garments have a dark base colour or pre-existing contamination that could mask soot visually.